 Guojun He is an economist working on environmental, development, and governance issues.
 Currently, he is a tenured associate professor in economics and management & strategy at the University of Hong Kong.
 He holds a concurrent appointment at the University of Chicago's interdisciplinary Energy Policy Institute (EPIC) and serves as the research director of its China center (EPIC-China).
 Before joining HKU, he worked at Hong Kong University of Science and Technology and Harvard University.

 Guojun He's research tries to address some of the most challenging problems faced by developing countries and seeks to produce empirically-grounded estimates for optimal policy design.
 The majority of his work focuses on understanding the benefits and costs of environmental policies, while he also has a broader research interest in development and governance issues.
 His work has been published in leading economics journals and science journals.
 [Read More]

 Using a spatial RD design implicit in China’s water quality monitoring system, we find that China’s water quality regulations cause significant economic cost.

-China's winter heating system generates large amounts of hazardous emissions and significantly deteriorates air quality in Northern China.
-This study shows that sustained exposure to air pollution shortened the life expectancy of northern Chinese.
+Exploiting China's winter heating policy, our paper shows that sustained exposure to air pollution shortened the life expectancy of northern Chinese people.

 Better Bureaucracy Helps the Poor

-The Chinese government hires thousands of college graduates and sends them to rural villages in which they serve as village officials.
-Our study shows that these college graduate village officials can help the poor households.
+The Chinese government hires thousands of college graduates to work in rural villages in as village officials.
+We show that these young village officials can help the poor households.